qais-mle7y/qais-mle7y/README.md

 ###

-<p align="left">🎓 Soon to graduate with a Bachelor of Science in Computer Science.<br>💻 Experienced in JavaScript, React.js, Node.js, and Agile methodologies<br>🌍 From Syria.
+<p align="left">🎓 Graduate with a Bachelor of Science in Computer Science.<br>💻 Experienced in JavaScript, React.js, Node.js, and Agile methodologies<br>🌍 From Syria.
 Based in South Africa.<br></p>

 ###